ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    shows a case where none of the glue records present in the zone fit into the available space of the UDP respose, and TC=1 was not set.
-   While this example shows a referral with DNSSEC records [RFC4033],

-Andrews, et al.           Expires 25 March 2022                 [Page 4]

-Internet-DraftGlue In DNS Referral Responses Is Not OptionSeptember 2021

-   [RFC4034], [RFC4035], this behaviour has been seen with plain DNS responses as well.
+   While this example shows a referral with DNSSEC records [RFC4033], [RFC4034], [RFC4035], this behaviour has been seen with plain DNS responses as well.
 Some records have been truncated for display purposes.
 Note that at the time of this writing, the servers originally responsible for this example have been updated and now correctly set the TC=1 flag.

+Andrews, et al.           Expires 10 April 2022                 [Page 5]

+Internet-DrafGlue In DNS Referral Responses Is Not Optional October 2021

       % dig +norec +dnssec +bufsize=512 +ignore @ns.example.net \
              rh202ns2.355.foo.example